Sprinklr: Funding

 In March 2012, the company received its first outside funding.

 In May 2014, the company announced a US$40 million funding round, bringing it to a US$500 million valuation.

 In March 2015, a $46 million series E funding round gave the company a value of $1.17 billion.

 In July 2016, the company announced a $105 million funding round for a valuation of $1.8 billion.

 In September 2020, Sprinklr raised $200 million from private-equity firm Hellman & Friedman in a deal that valued the customer experience management company at $2.7 billion.

 Partnerships and sponsorships

 Beginning in 2017, Sprinklr partnered with Forbes to create their "Most Influential CMO" lists, sourcing data from LinkedIn.

 In April 2020, Sprinklr became the first advertising partner of TikTok, and expanded the partnership to organic content in May 2022.

 In 2022, Sprinklr announced partnerships with Amazon Connect and Twilio, integrating its customer care products.

 During the 2022 season, Sprinklr became a sponsor for the BWT F1 Alpine team.

+In November 2024, Rory Read was appointed President and Chief Executive Officer.
+Founder Ragy Thomas transitioned to an advisory role and continued as chairman of the board.